TensorFlowing/android-demo-app/HelloWorldApp/README.md

 In the following sections you can find detailed explanations of PyTorch Android API, code walk through for a bigger [demo application](https://github.com/pytorch/android-demo-app/tree/master/PyTorchDemoApp), implementation details of the API, how to customize and build it from source.

+Jul15: abel to run it on emulator, not on phone